microsoft/iomt-fhir/docs/CustomFunctions.md

 number subtract(number $left, number $right)
 ```

-Returns the result of subtracting the left argument from the right.
+Returns the result of subtracting the right argument from the left.

 Examples:
 | Given                       | Expression            | Result |